Smooth Fox Terrier vs American Foxhound: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Smooth Fox Terrier versus American Foxhound involves different considerations.
 Smooth Fox Terrier (Small to Medium (15-19 lbs), high activity) has different caloric and macronutrient needs than American Foxhound (Large (60-70 lbs), high activity).
 Monthly food budgets reflect these differences: expect to spend more on American Foxhound due to volume requirements.
-Health-condition-specific dietary needs also differ—Smooth Fox Terrier's associations with Orthopedic Conditions may warrant targeted nutrition, while American Foxhound's predisposition to Orthopedic Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Smooth Fox Terrier's associations with hip and joint issues may warrant targeted nutrition, while American Foxhound's tendency toward hip dysplasia and other orthopedic problems calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements